 An enchanted house of djinns, magic wells, and love stories

 The Gayer Anderson Museum house is divided into the haramlik, or family residence, and the salamlik, used as a reception area.
 The house’s arabesque windows open onto a courtyard that has the famous “Bats Well” and according to some, an ancient treasure is buried here.
-A good jinn (genie) and his seven daughters are believed to live at the bottom of the well guarding the treasure of great grandparent of one of the early owners of the house who hoarded money without spending a penny.
+A good jinn (genie) and his seven daughters are believed to live at the bottom of the well guarding the treasure of the great grandparent of one of the early owners of the house who hoarded money without spending a penny.
 His wife threw out his savings, mistaking them for the rubbish in which he had hidden them.
 Another story says that there was a young man who resided in a house opposite the Beit al-Keritleya.
-He refused to marry unless if he genuinely fell in love.
+He refused to marry unless he genuinely fell in love.
 In the house opposite, there was a beautiful girl who believed in the same ideals.
 One day she went to Beit al-Keritleya to fetch water from the Bats Well, which she seldom did because she was afraid of the jinn.
 The water welled up at her beauty, and, as she cried out for help, she was saved by her young neighbour.
 Needless to say, it was love at first sight.

 Gayer Anderson Museum Opening Hours: 9 am-4 pm

 P.S – This blog post is part of the weekly series called the Cairo Chronicles.
 Every week, Maverickbird will try to focus on a new theme, emotion, and beauty of expat life in the exciting, maddening city of Cairo.

 Follow the rest of the Egypt series here